Political polarization in the United States: Intergroup contact

 Shifting to a more societal-based solution, social psychologists state that more social contact with those holding opposing political views may help mitigate political polarization.
-Focusing specifically on the creation of citizens' assemblies, the idea is to create a space where representatives and citizens are encouraged to discuss political topics and issues in a constructive fashion, hopefully resulting in compromise or mutual understanding.
+Lawrence Lessig argues for citizens' assemblies to start to unwind polarization.
+Assemblies create a space where representatives and citizens are encouraged to discuss political topics and issues in a constructive fashion, hopefully resulting in compromise or mutual understanding.
 Yet, intergroup contact, as psychologists warn, must be created within specific parameters in order to create meaningful change.
 These boundaries, which make actual social implementation difficult, include a constant, meaningful dialogue between multiple members of each group.
 Constructive conversations should focus on principles, legislation, and policies and avoid inflammatory trigger words such as left and right, blue and red, and liberal and conservative.
 These words can make people become emotional and defensive when supporting their own side and stop listening with an open mind to what those on the other side are saying.
 In short, conversations can be more productive and meaningful by avoiding contrasting tribal and political identities.
 In Talking Sense about Politics: How to Overcome Political Polarization in Your Next Conversation, Jack Meacham encourages having conversations based on four neutral, impartial perspectives—detached, loyal, caring, and tactful—that underlie how people think about and respond to political issues.
 A number of groups in the U.S. actively host interpartisan discussions in an attempt to promote understanding and social cohesion.